aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.slicers/_index.md

 is_root: false
 ---

-Contains all classes of Pivot Table Slicer.
+The **Aspose.Cells.Slicers**  namespace provides all classes for Pivot Table Slicer options for Excel Spreadsheet files.

 ### Classes
 | Class | Description |